Killer-cell immunoglobulin-like receptor: Evolution of KIRs across species

 KIRs are a prime example of the species-specific immune adaptation which in primates the inhibitory MHC class I receptors will evolve within the immunoglobulin superfamily as the KIRs.
 Rodents such as mice use a different type of inhibitory NK receptors which are the Ly-49 receptors, and they are part of the C-type lectin-like receptor superfamily.
 The Ly-49 have the function of recognizing the MHC class I molecules to bring the NK cell activity back to homeostasis.
 This is how the convergent evolution works.
-The rapid evolution of the MHC class I molecules is what resulted in the diversity of the KIR genes.
-The Red Queen hypothesis is basically where the species must continually evolve new adaptations due to the evolutionary changes in other organisms so that it can avoid the extinction.
-This occurs in the KIRs and the MHC class I genes for animals.
+The rapid evolution of the MHC class I molecules has driven the diversity of KIR genes.
+This is proof for the Red Queen hypothesis, an evolutionary theory proposing that species must constantly adapt and evolve to survive against the ever-evolving opposing species.
+In animals, both KIRs and MHC class I genes keep adapting in response to each other so that each species can survive.

 Not all mammals possess the KIRs as pigs do not have expanded KIR locus.
 The KIR expansion is independent and varies in animal lineages with the possible influence of the species-specific environment.
-This could be hard for scientists studying human NK cell biology who are using animal models because not all animals will have the KIRs that humans do have.